harrysolutions/univention-corporate-server/doc/architecture/concepts/role.rst

    single: domain roles; Replica Directory Node
    single: Replica Directory Node

-UCS system in the role Replica Directory Node have a complete read-only copy of the domain database.
+UCS systems in the role Replica Directory Node have a complete read-only copy of the domain database.
 Administrators cannot promote Replicate Directory Nodes to the Primary Directory Node role.

-A Replica Directory Node allows selective replication, a form of data synchronization that only replicates a subset of the domain database.
+A Replica Directory Node allows selective replication, a form of data synchronization that replicates only a subset of the domain database.
 Selective replication in UCS helps with data minimization, domain protection and permission enforcement.